paveljo/libMonyx/README.md

 # Installation

-libMonyx is available through the [https://github.com/paveljo/specs](paveljo Specs Repo)
+libMonyx is available through the [paveljo Specs Repo](https://github.com/paveljo/specs)

 To install the Specs repo run: